mantidproject/mantid/docs/source/algorithms/MergeRuns-v1.rst

 shown in the example below.
 See the usage examples at the end of this document for examples of overriding the behaviour defined in the XML file.

+When performing the tolerance check for the warn or fail options it is always with respect to the first workspace in the merge.
+When choosing via the GUI this will be the first workspace that was selected.

 **Note:** this currently only works when the underying workspaces being merged are Matrix Workspaces.